misingnoglic/misingnoglic.github.io/_posts/2018-09-19-python-for-java-programmers-p3.markdown

 ### sort()

 `nums.sort()` will sort `nums` in place.
-This is different from the `sorted` function I talked about in part 2, since that returns a new list.
+This is different from the `sorted` function I talked about in part 2, since `sorted` returns a new list while `sort` just modifies the list it was called on.
 With no parameters, `sort` will just sort the list from smallest to largest.

 {% highlight python %}
 nums = [8, 5, 6, 7, 1, 2, 3]